Scriptman/TransIP.Client/README.md

 # TransIP.Client
-TransIP API v6 client for C#
+> TransIP API v6 client for C#

+> [!WARNING]
+> This repository is still in development.
+I am not responsible for any errors in this code.
+Use at your own risk.